 The University provides opportunity to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, color, sex, sexual orientation, gender identity, religion, age, national origin, or ability.
 The University neither affiliates knowingly with nor grants recognition to any individual, group, or organization having policies that discriminate on the basis of race, color, age, religion, sex, sexual orientation, gender identity, national origin, or ability, as defined by applicable laws and regulations and the University does not tolerate any such acts or policies of discrimination and/or harassment by any person or entity.
 This commitment is expressly confirmed in the Shepherd University Board of Governors Social Justice Policy.
 Timely and effective resolution of such issues is an important value of the University community.

-Students who have been discriminated against by another student may address complaints to the Dean of Students, located in the Student Center.
+Students who have been discriminated against by another student may address complaints to the Student Affairs, located in the Student Center.
 In cases of gender discrimination in any form, including interpersonal violence, complaints may be directed to the Title IX Officer.
-Such complaints are handled through the Student Conduct Policies.
-Students who have been discriminated against on campus or at a campus event by persons not part of the Shepherd academic community should direct their complaint to the Dean of Students or the Title IX Officer as applicable.
-The Dean and the Vice President for Student Affairs will take such action as is appropriate and possible, to prevent ongoing discrimination in any form which affects students.
+Such complaints are handled through the Student Conduct policies.
+Students who have been discriminated against on campus or at a campus event by persons not part of the Shepherd academic community should direct their complaint to the Coordinator of Student Conduct or the Title IX Officer, as applicable.
+The Vice President for Student Affairs will take such action as is appropriate and possible, to prevent ongoing discrimination in any form which affects students.